|

 operations in Afghanistan.
 The Viking Mark II retains a carrying

-capacity of it's predecessor.
+capacity of its predecessor.
 The UK MoD ordered a small batch of

-the Mk.II for service in Afghanistan;
+the Mk.II for service in Afghanistan.

 Bronco, an

-improved variant of the BvS 10, developed in Singapore.
-It has greater range and
+improved variant of the BvS 10, jointly developed in Singapore by ST

 improved payload